Good copy that convert comes down to understanding how to trigger the right psychological emotion that will induce a

 I have heard many people saying that they want to sell their products to everyone.

 Well, this is a dream as it’s not possible in real life.
-Even companies like Apple also have specific target customers.
+Even companies like Apple have specific target customers.

 Everyone is different.
 So are their needs and wants.

 So how could their products and services be the same?
 You must know whose problem your product is solving.
 Then create content that will attract them only.

-It is this small strategy that creates a dramatic difference between the copy which will succeed and others that will fail.
+It is this small strategy that creates a dramatic difference between the copy which will succeed and others that won’t.

-When clients approach you to write for them, the very first thing you should do is to ask for contacts of their existing customers.
+So when clients approach you to write for them, the very first thing you should do is get the contact number of of their existing customers.